electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-9. Create a new build, run it and start the logs of your application.
+9. Create a new build, run it and start logging.

 ```
 > impt build run --log